torstefan/logtcp/README.txt

 # Released under MIT License 2017

 Small perl script that is a wrapper for hping3.
 Logs downtime, and latency deviations to STDOUT.
+Ergo no logging when things are okay.

 Prerequisites
 	sudo apt-get install hping3